openhab/openhab-alexa/USAGE.md

 ```
 Group  Thermostat    "Bedroom"                                {alexa="Endpoint.Thermostat"}
-Number Temperature   "Temperature [%.0f F]"    (Thermostat)   {alexa="TemperatureSensor.temperature"}
+Number Temperature   "Temperature [%.0f °F]"   (Thermostat)   {alexa="TemperatureSensor.temperature"}
-Number HeatSetpoint  "Heat Setpoint [%.0f F]"  (Thermostat)   {alexa="ThermostatController.upperSetpoint"}
+Number CoolSetpoint  "Cool Setpoint [%.0f °F]" (Thermostat)   {alexa="ThermostatController.upperSetpoint"}
-Number CoolSetpoint  "Cool Setpoint [%.0f F]"  (Thermostat)   {alexa="ThermostatController.lowerSetpoint"}
+Number HeatSetpoint  "Heat Setpoint [%.0f °F]" (Thermostat)   {alexa="ThermostatController.lowerSetpoint"}
 Number Mode          "Mode [%s]"               (Thermostat)   {alexa="ThermostatController.thermostatMode"}
 ```

 The group metadata also describes the category for the endpoint, in this case a "Thermostat".
 See the section below on supported [group metadata](#supported-group-metadata) and [categories](#display-categories) for a complete list.
 In this example a single endpoint is created called "Bedroom", its various interfaces are mapped to different openHAB items.
-You can ask Alexa "Set the Bedroom heat to 72" and the 'HeatSetpoint' will receive the command, likewise you can ask Alexa "What's the temperature of the Bedroom" and Alexa will query the 'Temperature' items for its value.
+You can ask Alexa "Set the Bedroom thermostat to 72" and the 'HeatSetpoint' will receive the command, if currently in heating mode, likewise you can ask Alexa "What's the temperature of the Bedroom" and Alexa will query the "Temperature" items for its value.

 When mapping items, sometime we need to pass additional parameters to Alexa to set things like what scale to use (Fahrenheit) or what values our items expect for certain states (thermostat modes).
 These parameters can be passed in the metadata properties, if they are omitted, then reasonable defaults are used.
 In our above example we may wish to use Fahrenheit as our temperature scale, and map the mode strings to numbers.
 This would look like:

 ```
 Group  Thermostat    "Thermostat"                             {alexa="Endpoint.Thermostat"}
-Number Temperature   "Temperature [%.0f F]"    (Thermostat)   {alexa="TemperatureSensor.temperature" [scale="Fahrenheit"]}
+Number Temperature   "Temperature [%.0f °F]"   (Thermostat)   {alexa="TemperatureSensor.temperature" [scale="Fahrenheit"]}
-Number HeatSetpoint  "Heat Setpoint [%.0f F]"  (Thermostat)   {alexa="ThermostatController.upperSetpoint" [scale="Fahrenheit"]}
+Number CoolSetpoint  "Cool Setpoint [%.0f °F]" (Thermostat)   {alexa="ThermostatController.upperSetpoint" [scale="Fahrenheit"]}
-Number CoolSetpoint  "Cool Setpoint [%.0f F]"  (Thermostat)   {alexa="ThermostatController.lowerSetpoint" [scale="Fahrenheit"]}
+Number HeatSetpoint  "Heat Setpoint [%.0f °F]" (Thermostat)   {alexa="ThermostatController.lowerSetpoint" [scale="Fahrenheit"]}
 Number Mode          "Mode [%s]"               (Thermostat)   {alexa="ThermostatController.thermostatMode" [OFF=0,HEAT=1,COOL=2,AUTO=3]}
 ```